mikeki/purple_exporter/README.md

 information from a single
 [PAII Purple Air Sensor](https://www2.purpleair.com/products/purpleair-pa-ii).

-This project was developed so I could pipe the information from my own PAII sensor to a grafana chart I run in my house.
-In the future, I may expand the usability of this exporter to other PA sensors, or ranges of sensors.
+This project was developed by [ViridianForge](https://github.com/ViridianForge/purple_exporter] could) to pipe the information from his own PAII sensor to a grafana chart.
+[mikeki](https://github.com/mikeki/purple_exporter) forked the project in 2023 to fetch directly from the local device.

 ## Technical Details